AARs (After Action Reports)

 troop north of the bridge, only a reinforced company

-was south.
+south.
 First thing I noticed was that the troops

 have no rafts so southern force was useless, then I

-noticed that it is raining so my northern forces were
+is raining so my northern forces were

 in trouble, they couldn't reach all the objectives

-even if I send them to the trails and open at the
+even if I send them to the

 center.